 Open the new copy directly from your hard drive.

-Note: If the explanations in this section do not solve your issue, submit your sample file using the File Open Issue Form.
+Note: If the explanations in above do not solve your issue, submit your sample file using the Feature Request/Bug report form

 Problems with Reader, Acrobat, or OS settings